rtdavis22/youtube-playlists/README.md

 youtube-playlists
 =================

-Run playlists.py and go to localhost:5000.
+Create client_secrets.json (see playlists.py), run playlists.py, and go to localhost:5000.